 - mDNS requests

 - HTTP user agents

 - and more

 With l7-filter, packets from a specific protocol were marked with user-specified numbers in netfilter/iptables.
 For example, let's say an administrator wanted to force all HTTP and SMTP traffic through a local server on the network and block all HTTP and SMTP traffic to external servers on the Internet.
-The administrator's /etc/l7-filter.conf would look something like:
+The administrator's /etc/l7-filter.conf would look something like this:

 http 3 smtp 4

-The administrator would then configure the iptables firewall rules to block or shape traffic using the mark number specified in the configuration file. l7-filter would put itself right in the middle of traffic flow in order to mark packets.
+The administrator would then configure the iptables firewall rules to block or shape traffic using the mark number specified in the configuration file. l7-filter would put itself right in the middle of traffic flow to mark packets.

-In addition, developers are not just locked into making decisions by protocol - they can use any metadata coming out of the DPI engine, for example, flagging network traffic using weak encryption.
+In addition, developers are not just locked into making decisions by protocol.
+Integrators can use any metadata from the DPI engine to take action, for example, blocking network traffic using weak encryption.
 You can find an example of the Netify JSON data on the data streams page.